Wizards snap out of funk and dominate the Grizzlies

 Guard Kentavious Caldwell-Pope and center Daniel Gafford were critical in setting the defensive tone on Morant.

 Gafford officially recorded just two blocks, though he was so active at the rim it felt like more, and was a perfect backstop compliment to Caldwell-Pope, who often picked up Morant on the perimeter.
 The guard ended the night with a plus-23 defensive rating, and the Grizzlies never got a chance to get in rhythm after the first quarter.
-They shot 35.4 percent from the floor and a paltry 19.4 percent from three.
+They shot 35.4 percent from the field and a paltry 19.4 percent from three.

 “For me, it’s no film.
 It’s more personnel, reading what they like to do,” Caldwell-Pope said. “… I just try to go out there and play my defense.
 I’m forcing him to do things that he don’t want to do.
 It was good tonight.”